webstrongteam/save-food/README.md

 ## Basic features

 - Scanning product barcode
-- Saving food with a name, quantity, price and percent of waste
+- Saving food with a photo, name, quantity, price and percent of waste
-- Manually adding foods to waste list
+- Manually adding foods to wasted list
 - Donating equivalent price of wasted food to charity organization
 - Support English and Polish languages
 - Support USD and PLN currency